Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

   - [Data privacy and security](#data-privacy)
   - [Data usage](#data-usage)
   - [Social implications](#social-implications)

+## Software Development Cycle
+Prior to exploring how our team broke our project in to sprints, and how we evaluated our designs, it is first necessary to explain the development cycle that we used.
+Our team chose to follow an Agile model for development, that is focusing on incremental and iterative development.
+One of the key aspects of Agile development is active user involvement, which affected the way that we evaluated our designs.
+Using this method, we ensured that we always had a valuable product in the master branch of our Github.
+Our Github processes will be explained in further detail when we [evaluate our project](../ProjectEvaluation.md).

 ## Breakdown of project into sprints (showing the user stories implemented in each)